 In addition, students in grades five through eight participate in a weekly ASK (Adolescent Survival Kit) class, which guides our older students in establishing strategies for positive risk-taking, better decision-making, leadership and conflict resolution.

-At the core of curriculum are the national standards of instruction, as developed by such professional associations as the National Council of Teachers of Mathematics, National Council of Teachers of English, National Science Teachers Association, National Council for the Social Studies, and American Council for the Teaching of Foreign Languages.
-These guidelines set high standards for student achievement, and establish essential skills for the twenty-first century.
+At the core of curriculum is the Common Core national standards of instruction, and other standards as developed by such professional associations as the National Council of Teachers of Mathematics, National Council of Teachers of English, National Science Teachers Association, National Council for the Social Studies, and American Council for the Teaching of Foreign Languages.
+These guidelines set high standards for student achievement and establish essential skills for the twenty-first century.
 When used as a framework for curriculum, the national standards (together with the state standards) provide ample room for the innovation and creativity essential to teaching and learning.
-Accredited by the Independent Schools Association of the Central States (ISACS) and the International Baccalaureate (IB) in the Primary Years Programme, and recognized as a member in good standing by the Association of Independent Michigan Schools (AIMS), Kingsbury Country Day School takes seriously its responsibility to provide an educational experience founded on brain research and best practices.
+Authorized by the International Baccalaureate (IB) in the Primary Years Programme, Kingsbury Country Day School takes seriously its responsibility to provide an educational experience founded on brain research and best practices.

 Just as important as what a child learns is how they learn.
 The learning community at Kingsbury recognizes that the current and future success of our students depends directly on how broadly and deeply they reach a new level of twenty-first century literacy that includes strong academic skills, thinking, reasoning, collaborative skills, and proficiency in using technology.
 Developing this literacy requires the direct engagement of our students in their learning; continued exposure to, and an enhanced understanding of, contemporary technological tools; and an approach to problem-solving where the true assessment of success is in the process rather than the solution.
 In addition, differentiated learning encourages teachers to identify the unique learning styles, strengths and challenges of each student, and allow them to tailor both instruction and assessment to the individual student.